deepakbastola/AI_Science_Medicine/Google Colab/ReadMe_RWD.md

    Similar to the previous function, the input `data` is converted to a PyTorch tensor using `torch.tensor()`.
 However, this time, `requires_grad` is set to `False`, indicating that gradient calculation is not necessary.
 The data type and device specifications remain the same as in the previous function.

-These functions are useful when you want to perform computations on a GPU using PyTorch tensors.
-By using these functions, you can easily transfer your data to the GPU and take advantage of its computational capabilities.
+NOTE: These functions are useful when we want to perform computations on a GPU using PyTorch tensors.
+By using these functions, we can easily transfer our data to the GPU and take advantage of its computational capabilities.

 ### Defining plotting functions